 A spreadsheet can be used by a company to record all its IT assets.
 However, it won’t be able to tell the same company how its software assets have been utilised.
 The fact is, one can’t really get real-time data from a spreadsheet.
 It does not know which software asset is deployed at the moment or which asset has been idle for a while.

 An IT Asset Management Software can help increase their productivity by making sure that assets are utilised to the fullest.
-This is done by a gauge called Effective License Position (ELP).
+This is done by a gauge called Effective licence Position (ELP).
 The ELP tells businesses at a glance whether they are currently over or under-licensed so that they can quickly remedy the situation.

 If a company is over licensed, it means that the business is throwing away money by paying for software it is not actually using.
-If it is under-licensed, on the other hand, it means that the business is facing the risk of penalties and fees should a future software audit discovers that it is using software without sufficient license.
+If it is under-licensed, on the other hand, it means that the business is facing the risk of penalties and fees should a future software audit discovers that it is using software without sufficient licence.

 Cloud Assets Are Difficult to Manage With Spreadsheets